njamesgeorge1223/Precipitation-Analysis-from-Weather-Stations-using-SQLAlchemy/Logs/README.md

-This folder contains the log and debug files for the IPython notebook, ClimatePy.ipynb.
+This folder contains the log and debug files for the IPython notebook, ClimatePy.ipynb: the IPython Notebook generates these files in Debug and Log modes, respectively (see README.TECHNICAL.md).

 ----